alaudet/raspi-sump/docs/install.md

 # Install Raspi-Sump

 If you are running version 1.9 you must uninstall it first.
-You will no lose any of your configurations.
+You will not lose any of your configurations.

     sudo pip3 uninstall raspisump hcsr04sensor